oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 A recipient of an SD-JWT VC MUST apply the following rules to validate that the public verification key for the Issuer-signed JWT corresponds to the `iss` value:

-- JWT Issuer Metadata: If a recipient supports JWT Issuer Metadata and if the `iss` value contains an HTTPS URI, the recipient MUST obtain the public key using JWT Issuer Metadata as defined in (#jwt-vc-issuer-metadata).
+- JWT VC Issuer Metadata: If a recipient supports JWT VC Issuer Metadata and if the `iss` value contains an HTTPS URI, the recipient MUST obtain the public key using JWT VC Issuer Metadata as defined in (#jwt-vc-issuer-metadata).
 - X.509 Certificates: If the recipient supports X.509 Certificates, the recipient MUST obtain the public key from the leaf X.509 certificate defined by the `x5c` JWT header parameters of the Issuer-signed JWT and validate the X.509 certificate chain in the following cases:
     - If the `iss` value contains a DNS name encoded as a URI using the DNS URI scheme [@RFC4501], the DNS name MUST match a `dNSName` Subject Alternative Name (SAN) [@RFC5280] entry of the leaf certificate.